-1856: Henry Bessemer filed a patent for his steelmaking process.
+- 1856: Bessemer’s Patent: Henry Bessemer obtained a patent for his new steelmaking method, protecting his invention.

-1865: The first Bessemer steel plant was established in Sheffield, England, marking the beginning of widespread adoption of the process.
+- 1865: First Steel Plant: The first factory using the Bessemer Process opened in Sheffield, England, marking the beginning of its widespread use.

-Late 19th century: The Bessemer Process gained momentum globally, with steel mills established in various countries, including the United States, Germany, and France.
+- Late 1800s: Global Spread: The Bessemer Process gained popularity worldwide, with steel mills being built in countries like the United States, Germany, and France.

 Explaining the Bessemer Process